tronicgr/AMC-open-hardware-servo-controller-4DOF/README.md

 ### Warning, its not compatible with Simfeedback software, the programmer was kind enough to not allow ANY other servo controller except the arduino leonardo.

 The purpose of this is to make available the design files for this 4DOF servo controller for DIY construction from scratch.
 You will need to supply your own Arduino Mega 2560 and load on it the supplied firmware here.
-You can use this controller to connect your 4DOF rig on Simtools or FlyPT Mover using the usual AMC or Thanos interface plugins.
+You can use this controller to connect your 4DOF rig on Simtools or FlyPT Mover motion software using the usual AMC or Thanos interface plugins.
 Link to the free FlyPT mover motion software: https://www.xsimulator.net/community/threads/flypt-mover-interface.13464/